apache/flink/docs/dev/stream/state.md

 added to the state.
 The interface is the same as for `ListState` but elements added using `add(T)` are reduced to an aggregate using a specified `ReduceFunction`.

+* `FoldingState<T, ACC>`: This keeps a single value that represents the aggregation of all values added to the state.
+Contrary to `ReducingState`, the aggregate type may be different from the type of elements that are added to the state.
+The interface is the same as for `ListState` but elements added using `add(T)` are folded into an aggregate using a specified `FoldFunction`.

 All types of state also have a method `clear()` that clears the state for the currently active key, i.e. the key of the input element.

+<span class="label label-danger">Attention</span> `FoldingState` will be deprecated in one of
+the next versions of Flink and will be completely removed in the future.
+A more general alternative will be provided.

 It is important to keep in mind that these state objects are only used for interfacing with state.
 The state is not necessarily stored inside but might reside on disk or somewhere else.